BDittelLab/MS_OCR/README.md

 # Background

-We started this project as a means to analyze a large amount of flow cytometric data at once through dimensionality reduction, heatmaps, and graphs that display the composition of cluster contribution to the whole of the CD19+ B cell population in healthy controls (HC), Multiple sclerosis patients (MS), and Treatment delayed patients (TD).
+We started this project as a means to analyze a large amount of flow cytometric data at once through dimensionality reduction, heatmaps, and graphs that display the composition of cluster contribution to the whole of the CD19+ B cell population in healthy controls (HC), multiple sclerosis patients (MS) at numerous time points, and treatment delayed multiple sclerosis patients (TD).
 MS patients were treated with Ocrevus (OCR) starting after the collection of timepoint 0.
 Blood samples were collected from these patients at day 0, 1 month after first infusion, 3 months after infusion, 6 months after infusion, and 12 months after infusion.
-Normal course of treatment with OCR gives the patient a second dose two weeks from the first, and another full dose of OCR at 6 months post infusion.
+In the normal course of treatment with OCR, the patient is given a second dose two weeks from the first, and another full dose of OCR at 6 months post first infusion, and every 6 months thereafter.
 TD patients received their first infusion of OCR, but did not receive their 6 month dose.
 TD patients have gone 12-14 months since their first OCR infusion.
+This unique group of patients allowed us to investigate the B cell populations as they repleted in MS patients.
+Post depletion, nearly all B cells are wiped from the peripheral blood, making it difficult to phenotype the remaining B cells.
+This project was started as a way to look into alternative methods of analysis of flow cytometric data to better quantify the broader changes in MS patients as they go through depletion with OCR.

 Flow cytometry data was concatenated in flowjo, where compensated scale values were exported as a CSV file.
 This CSV was imported into R where it was transformed and analysis performed.